Waldorf Astoria Las Vegas: History

 The property began as the Mandarin Oriental, Las Vegas.
 It was announced in September 2005, as part of MGM Mirage's CityCenter project.
 Mandarin Oriental Hotel Group (MOHG) would manage the hotel, which would be owned by MGM and partner Dubai World.
 The hotel was built at the southeastern corner of CityCenter, occupying the former site of the Boardwalk hotel-casino.

-Mandarin Oriental, Las Vegas was designed by Kohn Pedersen Fox, with hotel interiors by Adam Tihany.
+Mandarin Oriental, Las Vegas was designed by Kohn Pedersen Fox, with architect of record AAI Architects, Inc. and hotel interiors by Adam Tihany.
 The residential component was designed by Kay Lang and Associates.
 The hotel received a LEED Gold certification on November 20, 2009.

 Mandarin Oriental, Las Vegas opened on December 4, 2009.
 It was the third component to open at CityCenter, following Vdara and Crystals.
 It was hoped that Mandarin Oriental, a well-known brand outside of the U.S., would help attract foreign visitors to CityCenter.
 The hotel offered a focus on personalized customer service, and it aimed to attract a high-end clientele.
 Mandarin Oriental also had the largest and most expensive condos at CityCenter, with an average listing price of $2 million.

 Mandarin Oriental opened amid the Great Recession, and saw a disappointing financial performance during its first year, prompting increased marketing and promotions.
 MOHG viewed the property as a long-term investment.

 In 2018, MGM and Dubai World sold the hotel for $214 million to hotel investor Tiffany Lam and Panda Express founders Andrew and Peggy Cherng.
 In conjunction with the sale, MOHG ceased managing the property on August 31, 2018, and Hilton assumed management, rebranding it as a Waldorf Astoria.
-The hotel's Asian theme would be removed during renovations.
+The hotel's Asian theme would be removed during renovations, which took place from 2021 to 2024.